 It is very easy for society to benefit from art.
 There are thousands and thousands of paintings, films, books, and other artistic creations freely available to people at any given time.
 These artworks can inspire, delight, shock, and inform people about the world with a certain immediacy and intimacy.
 They can aid people in discerning what qualities in life they value the most.
 It may sound simplistic, but many people really do grow and better themselves through exposure to art.

 Politicians, on the other hand, can be extremely slow to act.
 Certain laws can be beneficial to society, of course.
 But it can take months or years to enact laws, with a large amount of voting and bickering along the way.
 A person could experience countless pieces of art before a political leader did something that directly affected them.

 Art also does not require a political agenda.
 Some of the most stirring artworks are ones that simply study characters or show snippets of human life, allowing us to feel whatever we may.
 On the other side of things, politicians by nature are going to have an agenda they are trying to push.
 Furthermore, the things they tell the public can be untrue or simply insincere attempts to win votes.
-It can be disheartening to hear a political leader give a speech on something you are passionate about, such as the environment or healthcare, and realize the politicians seem to repeatedly toy with our emotions in this way.
+It can be disheartening to hear a political leader give a speech on something you are passionate about, such as the environment or healthcare, and realize the politician only seems to suddenly care about this topic because there is an election coming up.
+Politicians seem to repeatedly toy with our emotions in this way.
 At least with the work of artists, we know they are saying what they mean.
 Our positive reactions are based on something solid and genuine.